 PEA experiments done on mice have also yielded interesting results.
 Findings from the studies showed that PEA plays a key role in preserving brain cells and reducing brain cell death and inflammation in mice.
 It also helped in reducing seizure reduction which means PEA can be of great help in treating epilepsy.

 In medical studies conducted on mice, PEA helped to reduce cell death and heart tissue injury.
 The studies also showed that PEA lowers the inflammatory cytokines level.
-This means that PEA helps in keeping your heart in optimal condition and lowers blood pressure among hypertensive individuals.
+This means that PEA helps in keeping your heart in optimal condition and can lower blood pressure among hypertensive individuals.

 PEA is also quite beneficial to patients suffering from eye pressure that usually follows eye surgery.
-Studies have shown that the use of PEA on patients with tension glaucoma helps to improve the visual field and reduces eye damage.
+Studies have shown that the use of PEA on patients with tension glaucoma, helps to improve the visual field and reduce eye damage.

 A healthy functional gut is essential for your overall wellness.
 After all, you are what you eat and everything you consume is processed in your gut.
 A problem in the gut will have repercussions in all the other parts of the body.
 My mom, who was not a medical specialist by any standards, usually said it all starts in the stomach and she was never wrong.

-PEA helps a lot in gut function.
+PEA can help a lot with gut function.
 Studies done on rats showed that PEA helps with the management and treatment of inflammatory bowel disease.
-It also helps to protect the kidney from injury and lower blood pressure.
+It also may help to protect the kidney from injury and lower blood pressure.
 The supplement was also found to be effective against irritable bowel movement syndrome in rats by normalizing intestinal movement.
-PEA helps a lot to keep your gut healthy and functional.
+PEA also helps to keep your gut healthy and functional.

-PEA is completely safe for use.
+PEA has been shown to be safe.
 It has zero side effects.
-Over 400 studies have been conducted on Palmitoylethanolamide over a period of more than 60 years and not a single side effect has been found.
+Over 500 studies have been conducted on Palmitoylethanolamide over a period of more than 60 years and not a single side effect has been found.
 There were a few older patients who experienced mild stomach discomforts but it was later found that the problem was caused by a sweetener known as sorbitol added to the PEA supplement.
 Today’s PEA capsules don’t contain sorbitol or any other ingredient except pharmaceutical grade Palmitoylethanolamide encased in a vegetarian capsule.

 PEA is a safe fatty acid with no overdose level.
 You can take as much as you like without fear of overdosing.
 In fact, unlike other pain medications, the more PEA you take, the more effective it becomes.
-It can also be taken together with other medications without negative interactions.
-It works perfectly when taken with CBD oil and OEA.
+It may also be taken together with other medications, however please consult your doctor about this.

-PEA is also suitable as a painkiller for animals / pets.
+PEA is also be suitable as a painkiller for animals or pets.